Chart Color Schemes

 Cordeaux Heights is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Cordeaux Heights' dwellings, as recorded in the latest Census, were 97.6% houses and 2.4% other dwellings (semi-detached, apartments, 'other').
-Regional NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Cordeaux Heights was 46.8%, with mortgaged dwellings at 44.5% and rented ones at 8.6%.
-The median monthly mortgage repayment was $2,167, higher than Regional NSW's average of $1,733.
+Cordeaux Heights had 97.6% houses and 2.4% other dwellings in the latest Census, compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Cordeaux Heights stood at 46.8%, with mortgaged dwellings at 44.5% and rented dwellings at 8.6%.
+The median monthly mortgage repayment was $2,167, above Regional NSW's average of $1,733.
 Median weekly rent in Cordeaux Heights was $495, compared to Regional NSW's $330.
-Nationally, Cordeaux Heights' mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Nationally, mortgage repayments were significantly higher at $2,167 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing